Pink-Crab/PinkCrab-Plugin-Framework-Docs/module/Registerables/index.md

 http://www.opensource.org/licenses/mit-license.html

 ## Previous Versions ##
+* For Perique 1.4.* please use version Registerables 1.0.*
 * For Perique 1.3.* please use version Registerables 0.9.*
 * For Perique 1.0.* - 1.2.* please use Registerables version 0.8.*

 ## Change Log ##
+* 2.0.0 - Bumped support for Perique 2.0.0, added `Regiserable` module, but no other changes needed.
 * 1.0.0 - Bumped support for Perique 1.4.0 and finally released as 1.0.0
 * 0.9.0 - Move to compatible with Perique 1.3.*, Fixed bug where post types that use Gutenberg do not set meta_cap to true by default.
 * 0.8.2 - Fixed bug with Taxonomy Capabilities to not use fallbacks if not defined.